ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-serdes-config-script.md

     ![Configuration Settings SerDes Configuration Script Example](../../images/PXIe-148X-SerDesConfigScript-ConfigurationSettings.png)

 4. Run the VI and wait for the **Running** indicator to illuminate.
 5. Add a serial channel to the **Serial Channels** array control using a valid serial channel for interface module in the format "SI" for Serial Input or "SO" for Serial Output followed by the channel number (i.e. "SI0").
+The configuration script is run on the I<sup>2</sup>C bus or buses associated with the serial channels specified in this array.
 6. Select a **Configuration Script Path** that corresponds to a valid configuration script for your interface module and channel type.
 The scripts are used to configure the deserializer on the interface module as well as the serializer and image sensor on the camera.
 The configuration scripts provided with the getting started example are in the project folder under the subfolder 'Host\\Scripts'.

     > The **SerDes Script Utility Client Commands** values are now similar to the figure below.